 Incentive Awards are designed to motivate employees to increase productivity and creativity by rewarding those whose job performance and ideas benefit the Council and are substantially above normal job requirements and performance standards.
 Cash awards for outstanding service may be granted to full-time employees in addition to salary increases at any time during the year.
-A cash award may be granted in any amount ranging from \$25 to \$5000 and will be determined by the Executive Director within budget constraints after consultation with the Chairman.
+A cash award may be granted in any amount ranging from \$25 to \$5000 and The amount of the award will be determined by the Executive Director within budget constraints after consultation with the Chairman.
+The total amount of a cash award will not exceed 10 percent of the employee's base pay.
 A cash award is a one time, lump sum payment and not a part of the basic annual salary of the employee.
 The payment is subject to Federal and State withholding taxes, and social security and Medicare deductions.
 Cash awards are not subject to retirement fund contributions.
 Cash awards may be granted for various reasons such as: a) completion of short-term project in less time than expected or where there were unusual difficulties to overcome; b) development of new/revised procedures or other contribution toward improvement of office productivity; c) handling an unusually heavy workload, such as when coworkers are absent or vacant positions are not filled immediately; d) completion of significant special assignment outside normal job responsibilities; and e) contribution that improved public awareness and/or understanding of programs.